 Williamstown, MA 01267

-Williams offers two installment payment plans, administered by Tuition Management Systems (TMS), where charges for each term are paid in equal installments, with no interest charges:
+Williams offers two installment payment plans, administered by Tuition Management Systems’ Student Account Center (SAC), where charges for each term are paid in equal installments, with no interest charges:

 - 5-month plan (July-November for fall and December-April for spring), or